eveld/git-fundamentals/instructions/06_merge_conflicts/understanding_conflicts.md

 Automatic merge failed; fix conflicts and then commit the result.
 </instruqt-code>

-Git is telling you:
-1. It tried to merge `conflict-demo.txt`
-2. There's a conflict in that file
-3. You need to fix it manually
+Git is telling you it tried to merge `conflict-demo.txt`, found a conflict in that file, and needs you to fix it manually before the merge can complete.

 ## Checking Conflict Status